markuskimius/pinchpan/README.md

-# Pinchpan JavaScript Library Suite
+# Pinchpan JavaScript Libraries

-A suite of libraries to detect pinch, swipe, and tap events on mobile devices.
-They also work with scroll, click-drag, and click events for compatibility with desktop devices.
+JavaScript libraries to detect pinch, swipe, and tap events on mobile devices, and scroll, click-drag, and click events on desktop devices.
+Used on [subwayhere.com].

 ## Modules